jsitarski/bindata/manual.md

     the header.

 ## Strings

-BinData supports two types of strings - fixed size and zero terminated.
+JBinData supports two types of strings - fixed size and zero terminated.
 Strings are treated internally as a sequence of 8bit bytes.
 This is the same as strings in Ruby 1.8.
-BinData fully supports Ruby 1.9 string encodings.
+JBinData fully supports Ruby 1.9 string encodings.
 See this [FAQ entry](#im_using_ruby_19_how_do_i_use_string_encodings_with_bindata) for details.